johnrigler/alp-core/README.md

 over the years.
 It is not required to use this product.

 ALP will allow you to generate your own genesis block and customize the inner working of your blockchain to a great degree, probably in the initial few blocks of operation.
 It is suitable for public, private, or hybrid operations.
+It is not intended to be a money system, but will be cross-chained into various existing cryptocurrencies.

 License
 -------